 How Do I Choose a Cocktail?

 If you’re unfamiliar with cocktails, you can always head to a bar and ask for a recommendation.
 If you’re making drinks at home, any of the options on this list are a good place to start.
+You can even venture into online liquor sales to get some tasting options at home.

 What Cocktails Have Tequila?